commercetools/commercetools-payone-integration/README.md

 fooBar docker and heroku options

+### Notes to the checkout implementation

+ 1. If the PAYONE invoice generation feature or the Klarna payment methods are to be supported, the checkout has to make sure that
+    `amountPlanned = Sum over all Line Items ( round ( totalPrice.centAmount / quantity ) * quantity ))`
+    and handle deviations accordingly.
+Deviations can especially occur if absolute discounts are applied and there are Line Items with quantity > 1.
+On deviations the Line Item Data will not be transferred to PAYONE.

 ## Test environments

 SEE PAYONE DOCUMENTATION - ALL TEST DATA THERE, JUST PAYPAL REQUIRES AN OWN ACCOUNT